SpektraSystems/Microsoft-Cloud-Workshop/azure-security-and-management/README.md

 2. Once you are logged in to the portal, navigate to Resource Groups.

-3. Note that you have access to four resource groups – **ODL_azure-security-xxxxx-01** - to - **ODL_azure-security-xxxxx-04**.
-Resource group **ODL_azure-security-xxxxx-01 has the pre-deployed environment.
-Users need to deploy other resources in other RGs during the lab.
+3. Note that you have access to one resource groups – **ODL_azure-security-xxxxx-01** which has the pre-deployed environment.
+Users need to deploy other resources/Resource Groups during the lab.

 4. Navigate to the resource group **ODL_azure-security-xxxxx-01** and view the already existing resources such as **LABVM** Virtual Machine, Vnet etc.